nkchai/JupyterHub-on-Spark/hub-setup.md

 ```
 Replace the `ExecStart` with paths where hub and `jupyterhub_config.py` are located.

-> If you do modification done to the config file after the hub service has been started.
+> If any modification has been done to the config file after the hub service has been started.
 The service needs to be restarted to succesfully load the new config.